joaomatossilva/joaomatossilva.github.io/_posts/2015-08-04-entity-framework-migrations-and-branches-don-t-play-well.md

 Why don't they singe they're selves to reproduce all the migrations code and compare it to the actual model, I don't know.
 They should only execute the code and nothing else.

 The more I use Entity Framework migrations, the more I like [FluentMigrator](https://github.com/schambers/fluentmigrator).

+## Update 2015-08-06 - There is light at the end of the tunnel

+Thanks you Jared Dykstra, for pointing me in the direction of this annoucement from one of the developers from EF.
+On Entity Framework 7 (at the time of writing still in beta6), this is addressed and the snapshot will only be used for reference.
+Source of the announcement [here](http://www.bricelam.net/2014/12/16/ef7-migrations-designtime.html).